quantalpha-ai/quantalpha-ai.github.io/index.markdown

   </h1>

   <p>
-    QuantAlpha is a trading firm building <strong>Quant Finance 2.0 for Digital Assets</strong>.
+    QuantAlpha is a software engineering company dedicated to developing cutting-edge technologies and software systems that enable <strong>Quant Finance 2.0 for Digital Assets</strong>.
   </p>

   <p>